artySJK/MMTool_/README.md

 1 Download zip archive from github in release tab (https://github.com/artySJK/MMTool_/releases/tag/MacOS)

-2 There will be 2 files.
-1 with icon and 1 without icon(Delete file without icon)

-3 Right click on file with icon and click Show Package Contents

-4 Go to Contents Folder -> MacOS Folder

-In MacOS folder there is our application
+2 Unzip Archive

 5 Go To terminal and enter

-1 "xattr -d com.apple.quarantine (Route to file)/app"
+1 "xattr -d com.apple.quarantine (drag app to terminal - it will type Route to file)/app"

-2 "chmod +x (Route to file)/app"
+2 "chmod +x (Route to file)/app" (Optional - Not always there is need to type it in terminal)

-Or you can just type commands and drag and drop app file

-After that you can use Application
+3 Go to Privacy Settings on Mac and accept Application

+Use Application

 Windows -